Transfer Credit Criteria

 AP Credit/College Credit Earned Before Matriculation

 Credits completed prior to matriculation as a degree student (college level work, AP, IB, and A-levels) are not applied to the degree immediately upon approval.
-The courses are added to your record and credit may be applied only in the following circumstances:
+The courses are added to your record and credit may be applied only in the following circumstances (see your class dean for more details):

 - to make up a shortage of credit incurred through failure.

-- to make up a shortage of credit incurred as a result of dropping a course for reasons of health.
+- with the approval of the administrative board, to make up a shortage of credit incurred as a result of withdrawing from a course for reasons of health.

 - to undertake an accelerated course program (completing the degree requirements in six or seven semesters).